emtneutrino/races/README.md

 After you have set your track waypoints, you can register your race using the track.
 This will advertise your race to all players.
 Your track must have two or more waypoints.
 At the starting waypoint of the track, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 This will be the registration waypoint.
 It will be visible to all players.

 The registration waypoint on the waypoint map will be labeled with some information about the race.
 The player who registered the race and the buy-in amount will be shown.
 If **'using [vehicle]'** is shown, the race is restricted to that vehicle.
 If **'using [class] vehicle class'** is shown, the race is restricted to vehicles of type [class].
 If **'using random vehicles'** is shown, the race will change vehicles randomly every lap.
 If **'using random vehicles : [vehicle]'** is shown, the race will change vehicles randomly every lap and racers will start in the specified [vehicle].
 If **'using random [class] vehicle class'** is shown, the race will change vehicles randomly every lap to one from that [class].
 If **'using random [class] vehicle class : [vehicle]'** is shown, the race will change vehicles randomly every lap to one from that [class] and start in the specified [vehicle].
+If **'AI allowed'** is shown, AI drivers may be added by the person who registered the race.
 This allows racers to determine whether or not they can join the race without having to drive all the way to the registration waypoint.

 Type **`/races register 100 2 180`** to register your race with a buy-in amount of 100, 2 laps, a DNF timeout of 180 seconds and no restrictions on the vehicle used.
 If you do not indicate the buy-in amount, the default is 500.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.